Situation in Ukraine

-Assaults on LGBT-people have increased.
+Assaults on LGBTI-people have increased.
 It is not uncommon for individual gay-rights opponents to hunt down and threaten gay men in the streets of Kyiv.
 Like in Russia, neonazi-groups (“Occupy pedofily”) pretend to date gay men on the Internet to bring them into their houses where they humiliate them, film everything and put the movies online.
-In November 2014, unknown persons set fire to Zhowten cinema when it hosted the LGBT-film festival Sunny Bunny.
+In November 2014, unknown persons set fire to Zhowten cinema when it hosted the LGBTI-film festival Sunny Bunny.
 The police either offer insufficient protection or none at all to gay people.
 Thus, the country’s first gay pride parade in May 2012 had to be cancelled for security reasons.
 The mob of violent opponents was too large; two activists were beaten and critically injured.
 In 2014, the “March of Equality” was cancelled, too, for the same reasons.

 A bill banning so called gay propaganda (8711/0945) – in line with that currently law in Russia – has been waiting to be passed by the Ukrainian Parliament for a few years.
 On October 2, 2012 it was passed on its first reading.
 Now, after the recent Parliamentary elections in October 2014, it is null and void.
-But if the draft, once, was registered again, lesbian, gay and transgender organisations, including those working in the field of HIV-prevention, would be unable to work.
+But if the draft, once, was registered again, lesbian, gay, inter and transgender organisations, including those working in the field of HIV-prevention, would be unable to work.
 Any information regarding homosexuality would be forbidden, with violations punishable by up to five years in prison.
 In Russia, this very law has led to a state-sponsored hunt for sexual minorities.

 Hope for a change

-Now, the Ukrainian LGBT-community is looking to Europe and places its hopes in the association with the European Union.
+Now, the Ukrainian LGBTI-community is looking to Europe and places its hopes in the association with the European Union.
 Already in 2013, the Ukrainian government, under the former presidency of Viktor Yanukovych, followed a quite promising way to European legislation, but then moved unexpectedly towards Russia.
 The second Ukrainian Revolution has its origin there.
 As a result of this period, politics even had to deal with an anti-discrimination law as part of the liberalisation of the Visa-regime with the European Union.
 And KyivPride was held peacefully in 2013 – a historic success.
 Kyiv’s twin sister Munich was part of it.
 In 2015, Petro Poroshenko, Ukraine’s president, spoke out for KyivPride to be protected.
-It was held – another historic step – but violent clashes between nationalists and the police after the demonstration proved that there’s little support for LGBT-rights in Ukrainian society.
+It was held – another historic step – but violent clashes between nationalists and the police after the demonstration proved that there’s little support for LGBTI-rights in Ukrainian society.
 After long discussions, the parliament finally adopted the anti-discrimination law as required by the EU in November 2015.
 The most controversial law paved the way for visa-free travel.

 In the violent discussions over Ukraine’s more pro-European Union outlook, the anti European activists have abused the concept of equal rights practiced in the EU as an argument insofar as equal rights equals homosexual marriage.
 And even with a pro EU party in power, homophobia or just plain disinterest in gay issues remains a strong likelihood.
-Also, the nationalistic forces in Ukraine are a danger for LGBT-people.
-And with the current war, many LGBT-people became refugees as they do not want to live under Russian legislation banning so called gay propaganda.
+Also, the nationalistic forces in Ukraine are a danger for LGBTI-people.
+And with the current war, many LGBTI-people became refugees as they do not want to live under Russian legislation banning so called gay propaganda.
 Lesbian, gay and transgender people are leaving the occupied regions of Eastern Ukraine and Crimea.
 Many refugees are giving the continued violence and fear of kidnapping as the reasons for their flight.
 In Donetsk, homosexuality has even been forbidden by now.

 It is no excuse for giving up hope.
 Munich Kyiv Queer seeks to build political pressure to improve Human Rights in Ukraine.
-Simultaneously, we do everything possible to help build a LGBT-community in Ukraine.
+Simultaneously, we do everything possible to help build a community in Ukraine.
 Our goal is for both sides to learn from each other.
 As, even in Germany, things right now are not perfect.